Skip to content

 A manic episode is a period of at least one week when a person is extremely high-spirited or irritable most of the day for most days, possesses more energy than usual, and experiences at least three of the following changes in behavior:

-• Increased risky behavior (e.g., reckless driving, spending sprees)
+• Increased risky or impulsive behavior (e.g., reckless driving, spending sprees, sexual promiscuity).

 These behaviors must represent a change from the person’s usual behavior and be clear to friends and family.
 Symptoms must be severe enough to cause dysfunction in work, family, or social activities and responsibilities.
-Symptoms of a manic episode commonly require a person to receive hospital care to stay safe.
+Symptoms of a manic episode commonly require hospital care to ensure safety.

-Some people experiencing manic episodes also experience disorganized thinking, false beliefs, and/or hallucinations, known as psychotic features.
+During severe manic episodes, some people also experience disorganized thinking, false beliefs, and/or hallucinations, known as psychotic features.

 Hypomanic Episode

-A hypomanic episode is characterized by less severe manic symptoms that need to last only four days in a row rather than a week.
+A hypomanic episode, or hympomania, is characterized by less severe manic symptoms that need to last only four days in a row rather than a week.
 Hypomanic symptoms do not lead to the major problems in daily functioning that manic symptoms commonly cause.

 Major Depressive Episode

-A major depressive episode is a period of at least two weeks in which a person has at least five of the following symptoms (including at least one of the first two symptoms):
+A major depressive episode is a period of at least two weeks in which a person experiences intense sadness or despair or a loss of interest in acivities the person once enjoyed and at least four of the following symptoms:

 Treatment and Management

 Bipolar disorder symptoms commonly improve with treatment.
-Medication is the cornerstone of bipolar disorder treatment, though talk therapy (psychotherapy) can help many patients learn about their illness and adhere to medications, preventing future mood episodes.
+Medication is the cornerstone of bipolar disorder treatment, though talk therapy (psychotherapy) can help many patients learn about their illness and adhere to medications, helping prevent future mood episodes.

-Medications known as “mood stabilizers” (e.g., lithium) are the most commonly prescribed type of medications for bipolar disorder.
-These medications are believed to correct imbalanced brain signaling.
+Medications known as “mood stabilizers” (e.g., lithium, atypical antipsychotics) are the most commonly prescribed type of medications for bipolar disorder.
+While it is not completely understood how these medications work, some are known to change the brain cells' excitability (e.g. lithium), while others alter the neurotransmitters signaling in the brain (e.g., atypical antipsychotics).
 Because bipolar disorder is a chronic illness in which mood episodes typically recur, ongoing preventive treatment is recommended.
 Bipolar disorder treatment is individualized; people with bipolar disorder may need to try different medications before finding what works best for them.

 In some cases, when medication and psychotherapy have not helped, an effective treatment known as electroconvulsive therapy (ECT) may be used.
-ECT involves several rounds of a brief electrical current applied to the scalp while the patient is under anesthesia, leading to a short, controlled seizure.
-ECT-induced seizures are believed to remodel brain signaling pathways.
+ECT consists of several rounds of a brief electrical current applied to the scalp while the patient is under anesthesia, leading to a short, controlled seizure.
+ECT-induced seizures are believed to change the brain signaling pathways.

-Since bipolar disorder can cause serious disruptions in a person’s daily life and create a stressful family situation, family members may also benefit from professional resources, particularly mental health advocacy and support groups.
+Since bipolar disorder can cause serious disruptions in a person’s daily life and create stressful family situations, family members may also benefit from professional resources, particularly mental health advocacy and support groups.
 From these sources, families can learn strategies for coping, participating actively in the treatment, and obtaining support.

 Bipolar II Disorder

-A diagnosis of bipolar II disorder requires someone to have at least one major depressive episode and at least one hypomanic episode (see above).
-People return to their usual functioning between episodes.
-People with bipolar II disorder often first seek treatment as a result of their first depressive episode, since hypomanic episodes often feel pleasurable and can even increase performance at work or school.
+To diagnose bipolar II disorder in an individual, they must have at least one major depressive episode and at least one hypomanic episode (see above).
+With bipolar II, it is common that people return to their usual functioning between episodes.
+People with bipolar II disorder often first seek treatment as a result of their depressive episodes, since hypomanic episodes often feel pleasurable and can even increase performance at work or school.

 People with bipolar II disorder frequently have other mental illnesses such as an anxiety disorder or substance use disorder, the latter of which can exacerbate symptoms of depression or hypomania.